 - Decentralized clinical trials (DCTs) are addressing these challenges, bringing a sense of relief to the industry:

-- Patient-Centric Designs: DCTs leverage remote monitoring tools and virtual platforms to reduce the need for site visits.
+- Patient-Centric Designs: DCTs utilize remote monitoring tools and virtual platforms to minimize the need for in-person site visits.

 - Improved Data Collection: AI-powered platforms ensure accurate, real-time data analysis, enhancing the reliability of clinical results.